SpazTBC/sd-drivingschool/README.md

 ### Common Issues

+**Framework not detected:**
+- Ensure your framework resource is started before sd-drivingschool
+- Check console for framework detection messages
+- Try setting `Config.Framework` manually instead of 'auto'

 **License not appearing in menu:**
 - Check if `enabled = true` in license configuration
 - Verify license type spelling matches exactly